About the Program

-Xavier’s Coaching Education and Athlete Development program is designed in accordance with the National Association for Sport & Physical Education (NASPE) and the National Council for the Accreditation of Coaching Education (NCACE) programs National Standards for Sport Coaches (NSSC), The NCACE is the accrediting body for coaching education programs at college & universities, community based sport, and scholastic sport.
+The program is also designed in accordance with the National Association for Sport and Physical Education (NASPE) and the National Council for the Accreditation of Coaching Education (NCACE) programs National Standards for Sport Coaches (NSSC).
+The NCACE is the accrediting body for coaching education programs at college and universities, community-based sport and scholastic sport.
+These standards include: